abregado/roleplay-book-gen/_appendices/14_conditions.md

 |10-19|Gain a Bleeding success|
 |20|Gain two Bleeding successes|

-If the creature ever has 3 Bleeding successes, this condition is removed and the creature is healed 1 hp.
+If the creature ever has 3 Bleeding successes, this condition is removed and the creature gains 1 hitpoint.
 If the creature ever has 3 Bleeding failures, this condition is removed and the creature dies.